-Congestion Pricing Example Source: Minnesota Department of Transportation
+Congestion Pricing ExampleCredit: Minnesota Department of Transportation

-Parking Pricing Strategies - Parking pricing strategies involve charging user fees for commercial and residential parking facilities.
+- Congestion Pricing Congestion pricing is a user fee for an express lane or highway facility that adjusts based on the time of day and level of congestion.
+Applying economic supply and demand methodology, the user fee for the express lane or highway facility increases during times of high traffic volume and congestion, and decreases during times of low traffic volume and no congestion.
+Effective express lane congestion pricing ensures free flowing traffic in the toll lanes, efficiently moving vehicles through a congested corridor as well as providing additional revenue for the construction, maintenance, and operation of the transportation system.
+Effective highway facility congestion pricing encourages travelers to shift to alternative modes of transportation particularly during peak travel times, or encourages motorists to seek alternative routes or change the time of their travel, potentially reducing congestion on the highway facility. - Parking Pricing Strategies Parking pricing strategies involve charging user fees for commercial and residential parking facilities.
 The availability of free parking encourages driving while the cost associated with maintaining parking facilities is paid by everyone, including those who do not drive, through higher prices on merchandise, food, and rent.
 Imposing a user fee on parking encourages individuals to use alternatives to the automobile to travel to entertainment and retail establishments and also encourages residents to reduce the number of vehicles they own.
 A user fee for parking also places more of the costs associated with maintaining parking facilities onto those who use them.
 The Preliminary Plan supports the implementation and expansion of parking pricing strategies.

-Recommendation 5.4: Promote Travel Demand Management
+► Recommendation 5.4: Promote travel demand management

-The Preliminary Recommended Plan proposes a region-wide program to aggressively promote transit use, bicycle use, ridesharing, pedestrian travel, telecommuting, and work-time rescheduling, including compressed work weeks.
+The Preliminary Plan proposes a regionwide program to aggressively promote transit use, bicycle use, ridesharing, pedestrian travel, telecommuting, and work-time rescheduling, including compressed work weeks.
 The program would include education, marketing, and promotion elements aimed at encouraging alternatives to drive-alone personal vehicle travel.
 The Preliminary Plan further proposes expanding programs and services that provide residents in Southeastern Wisconsin the opportunity to reduce personal vehicle ownership and vehicular travel, which include car sharing services and a live near your work program.

-Car Sharina Services - Car sharing services provide an option travelers for who relv primarily on public transit and non-motorized transportation, but at times need a vehicle for special trips such as grocery shopping or trips to rural areas.
+• Car Sharing Services - Car sharing services provide an option for travelers who primarily rely on public transit and non-motorized transportation, but at times need a vehicle for special trips such as grocery shopping or trips to rural areas.
 Typically, a privately owned vehicle entails fixed costs-such as insurance or a car loan-that an owner must pay regardless of the amount they drive, while car sharing services allow drivers to pay per trip.
 Car sharing services reduce the need for households to own a personal vehicle and reduce a household's VMT because users would only drive when necessary, rather than out of convenience.
 Local governments can enhance car sharing services by providing dedicated on-street parking spots exclusively for car sharing vehicles at strategic locations.
-Zipcar, an existing car sharing service in the City of Milwaukee, has several stations located across Downtown, the Lower East Side, and the campuses of the University of Wisconsin-Milwaukee and Marquette University.
+Zipcar, an existing car sharing service in the City of Milwaukee, has several stations located across downtown, the Lower East Side, and the campuses of the University of Wisconsin-Milwaukee and Marquette University.
 The Preliminary Plan proposes expanding the car sharing services where appropriate in Southeastern Wisconsin.

-A Car Sharing Service Source: City of Milwaukee
+A Car Sharing Service Credit: City of Milwaukee